• Menu

 Afterward, we’ll make the drive to Rabat, less than two hours away.
 There, we’ll visit a local female artisan who creates beautiful leather goods including purses, bags and other accessories.
 We’ll have lunch at a wonderful restaurant in Rabat and then drive onward to Chefchaouen (the Blue City), about a five-hour drive away.

-Overnight at Lina Ryad or similar in Chefchaouen.
+Dinner and overnight at Riad Tassili or similar in Chefchaouen.

 Day 3 – Chefchaouen